sczopek/A-B-Testing-Python-SQLite-/README.md

 Download and save all files to the same local directory.

 Change $PWD ($PathWorkingDirectory) to that directory.
-Then run this script, then run the script.
-The test results will print to the output screen..
+Then run this script.
+The test results will print to the output screen.

 ```
 python -V